FREQUENTLY ASKED QUESTIONS

 What type of insurance policy do I need?

 If you own or are purchasing a single family home or a townhome you will need an HO3 Policy to insure the structure and the contents of your home.
+The HOA does not insure the structure and should it be destroyed the owners insurance would rebuild so the dwelling/structure MUST be insured.

 If you are unsure if your home is a condo or a townhome please contact our office.
+We want to make sure you are property insured and protected.

 What do my dues cover?